ThioJoe/Test-Architecture-Speed/README.md

 ## Usage

+### Download
+You can find the latest version on the [Releases](https://github.com/ThioJoe/Test-Architecture-Speed/releases) page.
+Look under "Assets" for the latest release to get the pre-compiled exe's.

 ### Running the Tests

 To run the tests, execute both versions of the binary (not at the same time) with optional arguments to customize the test parameters.